-The proposed changes to the Montessori graduate program to include the Birth to Three concentration seamlessly aligns with both Loyola University Maryland's overarching mission and the specific mission of the School of Education.
+The proposed changes to the Montessori graduate program seamlessly align with both Loyola University Maryland's overarching mission and the specific mission of the School of Education.
 Loyola's mission emphasizes preparing students for impactful service and leadership, fostering a rigorous academic environment, and encouraging ethical introspection.
 Meanwhile, the School of Education's mission focuses on inspiring teaching, innovative scholarship, and social justice practices.

-The proposed new Montessori Education M.Ed.
-Area of Concentration in Birth to Three concentration is designed to address contemporary pedagogical requirements.
-The concentration aims to cater to the evolving needs of the workforce in the Montessori sector.
-The concentration focusses on the pedagogical and developmental psychology of children aged birth to three years.
-By developing this concentration, the program seeks to continuously equip professionals to effectively engage with children, families, and communities, fostering meaningful educational transformation.
+The proposed new Montessori Education M.Ed. area of concentration in Early Childhood is designed to address contemporary pedagogical requirements and aims to cater to the evolving needs of the workforce in the Montessori sector.

+The concentration focusses on the pedagogical and developmental psychology of children aged three through six years of age.
+By developing this concentration, the program seeks to continuously equip early childhood professionals to effectively engage with children, families, and communities, fostering meaningful educational transformation.

 The concentration's updated curriculum with core values of the Montessori approach, emphasizes Diverse Voices, Inclusive Practices, and Educational Change.

 Guided by the spirit of St. Ignatius, the concentration addresses the need for equitable learning opportunities for young learners.
-The updates to Loyola's established 30-year program focused on Montessori graduate education allowing the program to adapt to the evolving educational landscape while honoring the philosophy, pedagogy, and methodology of Montessori education.
+The updates to Loyola's established 30-year Montessori program history allow the program to adapt to the evolving educational landscape while honoring the philosophy, pedagogy, and methodology of Montessori education.

-This new concentration reflects Loyola University's dedication to advancing education in the Montessori sector and ensuring that graduates are prepared to excel in diverse educational settings across the globe.
+This new concentration reflects Loyola University's dedication to advancing education in the Montessori sector and ensures that graduates are prepared to excel in diverse educational settings across the globe.
 Through these changes, the program aims to maintain its position as a pioneer in Montessori graduate education, empowering educators with the knowledge, skills, and adaptability required for meaningful impact.